Terminal239/re-markdown-editor/README.md

 # Markdown Editor

-A simple and efficient markdown editor built with React.
+A modern, efficient markdown editor built with React.
+Organize, edit, and export your markdown documents with a beautiful, responsive interface.

 ## Installation